EDUCBA Logo

 Standard deviation 3-1

-Step 2: Now, use the range of cells you wanted to capture the standard deviation.
-I will use the sales values spread across B2:B7 as a reference to the STDEV.S function.
-It will give me a single value, which represents the standard deviation between the Sales Values.
+Step 2: Use the range of cells you wanted to capture the standard deviation.
+I will use the sales values spread across B2:B7 to reference the STDEV.S function.
+It will give me a single value representing the standard deviation between the Sales Values.

 Standard deviation 3-2